agda/agda/doc/user-manual/language/lexical-structure.lagda.rst

 -------------

-Agda supports `literate programming <literate_>`_ with multiple typesetting tools like LaTeX, Markdown and ReStructuredText.
+Agda supports `literate programming <literate_>`_ with multiple typesetting tools like LaTeX, Markdown and reStructuredText.
 For instance, with LaTeX, everything in a file is a comment unless enclosed in ``\begin{code}``, ``\end{code}``.
-Literate Agda files have special file extensions, like ``.lagda`` and ``.lagda.tex`` for LaTeX, ``.lagda.md`` for Markdown, ``.lagda.rst`` for ReStructuredText instead of ``.agda``.
+Literate Agda files have special file extensions, like ``.lagda`` and ``.lagda.tex`` for LaTeX, ``.lagda.md`` for Markdown, ``.lagda.rst`` for reStructuredText instead of ``.agda``.
 The main use case for literate Agda is to generate LaTeX documents from Agda code.
 See :any:`generating-html` and :any:`generating-latex` for more information.